 Library & Archives

-The library and archive collections focus on women of the American West and their accomplishments and contributions.
+The library and archive collections focus on women of the West and their accomplishments and contributions.
 The collections are non-circulating and primarily support the scholarly, interpretive, and educational activities of the staff and volunteers.
-Library and archive materials are also available for study to qualified researchers and scholars by appointment.
-For more information about library and archives access and use click here.
-If you cannot visit the library, a staff member may be available, depending on the complexity of the request, to conduct research on your behalf.
-For more information contact the Research Manager by phone at 817-509-8665 or email at email@example.com.
+Appointments are unavailable until further notice to visit the library and reseach archive materials due to COVID-19.
+However, depending on the complexity of the request, a staff member may be able to available to assist.
+For more information contact the Education and Research Manager, Bethany Dodson by email at email@example.com or by phone at 817-509-8665.

 The library collection contains over 2,000 books and serial titles.
 The collection contains works by Hall of Fame honorees and other authors which document the history of women as pioneers, ranchers, and performers and their impact on the American West.
 The collection spans over 150 years of history from the mid nineteenth century to modern works.
 Highlights of the collection include first editions by a variety of authors and a large collection of works by Mari Sandoz and B.M.
 Bower.

 The archive collection includes paper materials, sound recordings, and videos.
 The Museum maintains records documenting each of the over 200 Hall of Fame honorees.
 The collection also contains a wide range of materials including records documenting the formation of the Girls Rodeo Association, unpublished works and dissertations, scrapbooks, and subject files.